-- A. Staff will investigate all disability retirement Applications to determine (i) whether the Applicant is permanently incapacitated from the performance of their usual duties; (ii) whether the incapacity, arose out of and in the course of employment, and is service-connected; (iii) the appropriate effective date of any disability retirement allowance.
-In undertaking this investigation,; (iv) whether the Application is timely; and (v) whether the Applicant is not eligible due to termination for cause.
-Staff will have the discretion, based on Staff's review of the Application (including the Applicant's treating physicians' medical reports) to determine whether or not. to seek further equire medical examination(s) of the Applicant, and obtain expert medical advice, or expert review of Applicant's medical records.
-Upon completion of the to aid its investigation, if If the Staff's recommendation is to grant the disability retirement Application in full or deny without prejudice because the member has opted not to join an employer-filed application, Staff will forward the recommendation to the CEO.
-If the Staff's recommendation is to deny (or grant only in part) the disability retirement Application, Staff's the recommendation will be presented to the Committee.
+- A. Staff will investigate all disability retirement Applications to determine (i) whether the Applicant is permanently incapacitated from the performance of their usual duties; (ii) whether the incapacity arose out of and in the course of employment, and (iii) the appropriate effective date of any disability retirement allowance.
+In undertaking this investigation, Staff will have the discretion, based on Staff's review of the Application (including the Applicant's treating physicians' medical reports) to determine whether or not to seek further medical examination of the Applicant, expert medical advice, or expert review of Applicant's medical records.
+Upon completion of the investigation, if the Staff's recommendation is to grant the disability retirement Application in full, Staff will forward the recommendation to the CEO.
+If the Staff's recommendation will be presented to the Committee.
 Staff's recommendations will include recommendations regarding permanent incapacity, service connection, and effective date. - B. When the Staff recommendation is to grant the disability retirement Application in full, the recommendation will be reviewed by the CEO.
-If, after the CEO reviews the disability retirement Application, the CEO concurs with the Staff recommendation to grant the disability retirement Application in full, the CEO will recommend that the Board grant the Application in full. -The CEO's
+If after the CEO reviews the disability retirement Application, the CEO concurs with Staff recommendation to grant the disability retirement Application in full, the CEO will recommend that the Board grant the Application in full.
+The CEO's recommendation will be placed on the consent agenda at the next regularly scheduled meeting of the Board for action in accordance with Section 6, below.
+Staff will notify the Applicant (and Applicant's attorney, if any) and the Employer of the date and time of the meeting at which the matter will be presented.
+If the CEO disagrees with the Staff's recommendation, the Application will be forwarded to the Committee for review and determination in accordance with Section 3.
+C., below. - C. When the Staff recommendation is to deny (or grant only in part) the disability retirement Application or when the CEO disagrees with Staff's recommendation to grant the disability retirement Application in full, the disability retirement Application and the Staff recommendation under Section 3.A., above, will be reviewed by the Committee at a duly-noticed meeting of the Committee.
+Staff will give Applicant (and the Applicant's attorney, if any) and the Employer notice of the date and time of the Committee meeting at which they will have the opportunity to be heard by the Committee.